ctfer-io/ctfd-chall-manager/webdocs/introduction/getting-started/_index.md

 {{% imgproc create_challenge_destroy-on-flag Fit "800x800" %}}
 {{% /imgproc %}}

 Next, set the mana cost.
-Players will need to spend 2 mana to deploy their own instance of the challenge:
+You can leave it empty or configure an explicit 0.

-{{% imgproc create_challenge_mana_cost_2 Fit "800x800" %}}
+{{% imgproc create_challenge_mana_cost_0 Fit "800x800" %}}
 {{% /imgproc %}}

 As mentioned, we want instances to be destroyed after 10 minutes of usage (600 seconds), without any due date: